–Hidden comment

 Why do these two terms get confused so often?
 The main feature of both programs is that you rely on others to promote your business by spreading the word about it.
 As with many businesses, the goals are the same; you want to make sure that your website is visited, that people make purchases, and that your business is well known.
 And both affiliates and your loyal customers will be happy to spread the word in exchange for a small gift (or just a “thank you”) or a commission fee.
 But to bring other people to your business, both groups need to build trust first.
 You could say that trust is the basis of both affiliate and referral marketing.

 That’s the end of the similarities, though – everything else is vastly different.
-Let’s now examine the main differences between referral marketing and affiliate marketing.
+Let’s now examine the difference between referral and affiliate marketing.

 What is referral marketing?